 I know many people stay on Prime simply because they appreciate that it’s free, which I completely understand and also enjoyed when we were on it.
 Heck, it’s hard to beat not paying a penny to have a baby!
 In our opinion though, it’s hard to put a price on good, quality healthcare.
 Our exceptional experience on Tricare Standard has been invaluable and truly priceless.
 It’s one of the aspects of our military lives that we are the most grateful for.

-I don’t have all of the answers about switching from Prime to Standard, but I believe it’s worth researching to determine if it’s a better fit for your family.
+I don’t have all of the answers about switching from Tricare Prime to Tricare Standard, but I believe it’s worth researching to determine if it’s a better fit for your family.

 One last note: I actually adored nearly all of our doctors and nurses on Tricare Prime.
 As individuals, they were incredible people who wanted to offer exceptional care.
 However, from my experience it just seems like the Prime system is so flooded and overcrowded that these medical workers are spread extremely thin and can only do the best they can do.
 Again, just my opinion.
 I am not a healthcare professional.

-I’d love to hear about your experiences with Prime and Standard (your stories will further help other readers who are considering which one is right for them.)
+I’d love to hear about your experiences with Tricare Prime and Tricare Standard (your stories will further help other readers who are considering which one is right for them.)